Focus

 Too much complexity renders a problem much harder to solve.
 Our experience is that 20-40 different issues is enough to provide granularity, and not so much as to overwhelm with complexity.
 The, grouping the issues according to who the reforming organisation is helpful.
 So, we categorise the issues into 5 or 6 groups, such as ‘leadership level’, ‘finance’, ‘procurement’, ‘personnel’ and ‘operations’.
 Sometimes these can be made more specific, such as ‘corruption at school level’ to distinguish it from ‘corruption at Education Ministry level’.

-Examples from six sectors
+Examples from seven sectors

 Construction project typology (from U4)